Skip to main content

 What Will you Learn?

-AreaStatisticsData AnalyticsData Science
+Content AreaStatisticsData AnalyticsData Science

-Probability & InferenceStrong focusBasic coverageModerate coverage
+Probability and InferenceStrong focusBasic coverageModerate coverage

-Machine LearningSomeBasic CoverageStrong focus
+Machine LearningSomeBasic coverageStrong focus

-DepthDeep theoretical foundationHigh-level focus Broad, technical and applied
+DepthDeep theoretical foundationHigh-level focusBroad, technical, and applied

-Communication & VisualizationModerateStrong focusModerate
+Communication and VisualizationModerateStrong focusModerate

-Questions to Ask Before you Apply?
+Questions to Ask Before you Apply

 What are your career goals?